networkoptix/nx_open/vms/vms_benchmark/readme.md

 // Copyright 2018-present Network Optix, Inc. Licensed under MPL 2.0: www.mozilla.org/MPL/2.0/

-# Nx Box Tool
+# VMS Benchmark

 ---------------------------------------------------------------------------------------------------
 ## Introduction

-Nx Box Tool is a command-line tool which allows a partner/customer to assess the ability to run VMS on a Linux-based device.
+VMS Benchmark is a command-line tool which allows a partner/customer to assess the ability to run VMS on a Linux-based device.
 The tool runs on a host PC, connects to the device, collects system information such as CPU type and RAM size, and then starts the VMS Server, feeds it test video streams from virtual cameras, and creates a detailed report about potential performance issues.